 Assistant Vice President for Student Affairs

-David Clokey serves as the Interim Director of Student Services and Advocacy.
+David Clokey serves as the Interim Director of the Dean of Students Office.
 He coordinates the central budget process for the Division, directs the University Student Fee process for General University and Activity Funds, provides central leadership for the implementation and on-going management of the Division's technology resource plan as well as supervises the Division's IT Department, (including the One Card ID Office), the Office of Community Standards, and the Student Union and the program functions within the Office of the Vice President.
 He also co-teaches the Practicum Course for the Higher Education and Student Affairs graduate program.
 David earned his Master's degree in Higher Education and Student Affairs from the University of Vermont and his Bachelor's degree in Business Administration and Management from Indiana State University.
 He has worked professionally at the University of Vermont and the University of Maryland prior to his arrival at UConn in August 2002.

 Assistant Vice President for Student Affairs

 Cynthia F. Jones, Ed.D.
 Duties include oversight of the Division's human resources activities for the central office, liaison to HR for Division special issues and a reporting line from Student Health Services.
 Additional duties include teaching in the Higher Education program and oversight of quality control for Division messaging (working with the Division Marketing Committee).
 Cynthia holds a doctorate in higher education leadership from Nova Southeastern University; Masters Degrees in Public Administration and Counseling as well as a Liberal Arts Bachelor's Degree from San Diego State University.

 Assistant Vice President for Student Affairs,

 Director of Student Activities